 So, if you find yourself in Graceland on business or vacation, our local Vaconians have the top five places to Free Yourself in Memphis.

 Once a railroad track, the now 10-mile paved loop has been turned into a park for bikers, runners and anyone wanting to stay active outdoors.
 There are access points from many main roads and locations in Memphis.
 Flat bike tire?
 Don’t fret!
 There’s a free bike repair station along the way.
-Shelby Farms also offers workshops for all ages to learn about the environment and surrounding nature.
+Shelby Farms also offers workshops for all ages to learn about the environment and the surrounding nature.

 Midtown Memphis houses some of the city’s best grub, lodging, breweries and more.
 Dine at restaurants that serve anything from classic Memphis BBQ, mouth-watering Italian, delicious burgers, the list goes on!
 Get your drink on at local breweries and listen to live music at Lafayette’s Music Room.
 There’s so much to do in Midtown!